Wave-induced drift in third-order deep-water theory: Bichromatic waves

-where $k_1 > k_2,$ and the sum harmonic vanishes for unidirectional deep water waves (the same is not true of the free surface elevation, whose prominent sum harmonics can be seen in Figure \ref{fig:Bichromatic-free-surface-constituents}).
+where $k_1 > k_2$ without loss of generality, and the sum harmonic vanishes for unidirectional deep water waves (the same is not true of the free surface elevation, whose prominent sum harmonics can be seen in Figure \ref{fig:Bichromatic-free-surface-constituents}).
+The combination of two harmonics $k_1$ and $k_2$ (or equivalently $\omega_1$ and $\omega_2$) leads to an unsteady velocity field, which can nevertheless be chosen to be exactly periodic in either space or time, and approximately periodic in the other variable.
+Selecting commensurable frequencies, Eulerian averaging can be taken over the period $T$ of the bichromatic wave train, showing